Honpg/EXE201/README.md

-# Ocean AI - AI-Powered Meeting Summaries & Reports
+# Blabber - AI-Powered Meeting Summaries & Reports

-> Built at HonPG hehe
+> Built at ScrollHacks 2024

-Ocean AI is an AI-powered Chrome extension designed to streamline meeting management and documentation.
+Blabber is an AI-powered Chrome extension designed to streamline meeting management and documentation.
 It simplifies the process of capturing, organizing, and sharing meeting data with key stakeholders.
-Ocean AI ensures that no critical information is missed during meetings, offering seamless solutions for transcription, report generation, and sharing.
+Blabber ensures that no critical information is missed during meetings, offering seamless solutions for transcription, report generation, and sharing.

 ---

 ## Key Features

-- **Real-Time Transcription**: Ocean AI uses advanced speech-to-text APIs for accurate, real-time transcription, capturing every aspect of your meetings.
+- **Real-Time Transcription**: Blabber uses advanced speech-to-text APIs for accurate, real-time transcription, capturing every aspect of your meetings.
 - **Comprehensive Report Generation**: Create customizable reports in PDF and DOCX formats with options such as:
   - 📊 **Speaker-Based Reports**: Focus on individual speakers and their contributions.
   - ⏱ **Interval-Based Reports**: Review discussions broken down by time intervals.